 Evergreen offers simple everyday meals.
 However, since they’re trying to keep costs down, they do not offer special categories for dietary accommodations.

 After signing up, ordering is pretty simple.
 You pick meals from either two-person plans or four-person family plans.
 There are no additional options available.
 For each plan, you can order a minimum of 3 meals per week and a maximum of 4 meals per week.

-Looking at the Everyplate cost is starts at $4.99 per serving, EverPlate is as cheap as meal kits come.
+Looking at the Everyplate cost they start at $4.99 per serving, EverPlate is as cheap as meal kits come.
 In fact, it costs less than half of what most food kits charge for the same amount of food.

 Unlike most food kits, EverPlate’s pricing doesn’t scale across meal plans.
 Whichever number of portions and meals you decide to buy; they will always be billed at $4.99 per serving.

 However, note that EverPlate charges $8.99 in shipping fees for every delivery.

 The EveryPlate pricing looks like this; Those are the prices at the time of my writing this review.

 - Dinner for two: Three meals a week, two servings each: $29.94 + 8.99 shipping